 Sports Betting in QuebecRelatively speaking, the people of Quebec have the best sports betting options.
 It’s legal to bet on sports and the entire operation is managed by one company, Loto-Quebec.
 Unlike in the other provinces, here the sports betting games are known under a different name, Mise-O-Jeu.
 Similarly to Proline, you can find information about the wagering options on the official website, or through authorized local convenience stores and other shops where you can also make the bets.

 However, Mise-O-Jeu suffers from relatively the same problems as the Proline games.
 For example, no single game wagers are allowed in accordance with the laws of Canada.
 The only way you can bet is to make a parley of at least two selections, but no more than eight.
 And, before you can engage in sports betting at all, you will have to provide proof that you are a legal resident of Quebec, as well as within the legal age to gamble.

 One of the advantages of the Mise-O-Jeu is that people can make online payments for their bets.
-But, one of the biggest disadvantages with which all government run sports betting options in Canada are plagued are the lower than worse odds.
-Since all betting operations are some kind of monopoly in all the province as well as in Quebec, the odds everywhere are very bad.
+But, one of the biggest disadvantages with which all government-run sports betting options in Canada are plagued is the lower than worse odds.
+Since all betting operations are some kind of monopoly in all the provinces as well as in Quebec, the odds everywhere are very bad.
 Compared to online betting at off-shore sports betting sites, the difference is as much as 21 cents for every dollar wagered or worse.